avarvit/wlroots-kbdd/README.md

 `wlroots-kbdd` is not intended to provide a bullet-proof channel for handling keyboard layouts.
-Any process that can write to DBus can fool either `wlroots-kbdd` to switch layouts or turn it off/on, or misguide the `kbdlayout` plugin into displaying wrong info about the the available and the current layout(s).
+Any process that can write to DBus can fool either `wlroots-kbdd` to switch layouts or turn it off/on, or misguide the `kbdlayout` widget into displaying wrong info about the the available and the current layout(s).
 However, `wrloots-kbdd` does not introduce any methods that could be used for e.g. keyboard hijacking and/or stealing keypresses etc. In that sense, no essential